Employer Insights

 Is It Required for Employers to Provide Paid Time Off (PTO) for Federal Holidays?

-Whether or not an employer is required to provide PTO for federal holidays depends on whether or not they are a federal or private-sector employer.
+Whether or not an employer is required to provide PTO for federal holidays depends on whether or not the business is a federal or private-sector employer.

 Do Private Employers Need to Give Time Off for Federal Holidays?